thmosqueiro/ABBAS/README.md

 tl;dr version: You **can** run, distribute, study, copy and improve as long as you keep the original license.
 If you modify it, you **must** share your improvements under GPL-3.
 Just remember **not to sue** us if anything goes wrong with the code.
-We would of course appreciate if you leave a star in our original repository to show your support.
+We would, of course, appreciate if you leave a star in our original repository to show your support.

 For a summary (boilerplate):